Tehes/nba-spielplan/README.md

 local timezone, keeps live scores in sync, and lets you filter the schedule for exactly what you care about—without ads or trackers.
-The UI is written in plain HTML/CSS/JS, backed by a tiny Deno edge function that shields the official NBA and WNBA JSON feeds, normalizes official standings, and caches only the season year for standings and bracket calls.
+The UI is written in plain HTML/CSS/JS, backed by a tiny Deno edge function that shields the official NBA and WNBA JSON feeds, normalizes official standings, and coordinates the active season across feeds while storing season-scoped excitement ratings in KV.

 ---